Divorce for Adultery in Virginia

 The Bottom Line

 It’s simple to say just don’t do it.
 Wait until your divorce is finalized before you move on to new partners.
+If you worry about being convicted of adultery it may be good to speak with a lawyer.
 A year seems like a long time, but it’s better than the alternative.
-On the other hand, if you are the non-cheating spouse and have proof that your spouse has committed adultery during your separation, you may choose toamend your complaint for divorce to include adultery.
+On the other hand, if you are the non-cheating spouse and have proof that your spouse has committed adultery during your separation, you may choose to amend your complaint for divorce to include adultery.

 Lawyer for Adultery Divorce in Virginia